-If there is a problem, we will mail you a letter.
-Generally, we will only contact you if you have requested a call or have ongoing business with us.
-The latest scam trick of using robocalls or live callers has increased.
-Fraudsters pretend to be government employees and claim there is identity theft or another problem with one’s Social Security number (SSN), account, or benefits.
+If there is a problem with your Social Security number or account, we will mail you a letter.
+Generally, we will only contact you if you have requested a call or have ongoing business with us, but we will never:

 - Demand immediate payment from you.